-Any community must have a set of rules and standards of conduct by which it operates.
+Campus life is a unique situation requiring the full cooperation of each individual.
+For many, Chaminade is not only a school, but a home and a place of work as well.
+That makes it a community environment in which the actions of one students may directly affect other students.
+Therefore, each person must exercise a high degree of responsibility.
+Any community must have standards of conduct and rules by which it operates.
 At Chaminade, these standards are outlined so as to reflect both the Catholic, Marianist values of the institution and to honor and respect students as responsible adults.
 All alleged violations of the community standards are handled through an established student conduct process, outlined in the Student Handbook, and operated within the guidelines set to honor both students' rights and campus values.

 Students should conduct themselves in a manner that reflects the ideals of the University.
 This includes knowing and respecting the intent of rules, regulations, and/or policies presented in the Student Handbook, and realizing that students are subject to the University's jurisdiction from the time of their admission until their enrollment has been formally terminated.
 Please refer to the Student Handbook for more details.
-A copy of the Student Handbook is available on the Chaminade website.
+A copy of the Student Handbook is available on the Chaminade website under Student Life.